JonTron4704/Y4S1-Notes/Propulsion/Lecture11.md

 The bypass nozzle is choked, so we have only one independent parameter:
 - $\dfrac{T_{04}}{T_{02}}$
-- This is kept constnat.
+- This is kept constant.

 So our output parameters below are kept constnat.
 - $\dfrac{F_G + P_a A_N}{D^2 P_{02}}$